divagant-martian/me/doodling.md

 ### Python
 - As a general purpose programming language.
 - Experience using Numpy, Pandas and PySpark for data processing.
-- Experience using Scikit-learn and Tensorflow for data modeling.
+- Experience using Scikit-learn and Tensorflow for machine learning.
 - Experience using Flask and Django for backend web development.
 ### C
 - Mainly for optimizing specific tasks in scientific programming.